 lib_xcore, even how well envisaged it may be, is something else.
 From one angle: salt in the wound.

 Had I been in a company I would have felt somewhat scared; not knowing what to tell my boss.
 I talked one of them into transputers and occam once.
-(On the brink I even went to Bristol and met the white collared guys that were selling something else than we placed in the numerous ships’ engine rooms.)
+(On the brink I even went to Bristol and met the white collared guys that thought they were selling something else than their transputers that we placed in the numerous ships’ engine rooms.)
 Even if I have seen all these machines with legacy tools in people’s offices.
 You get a new machine, but that old system is with you, on that machine.
 Like with me: 14.1.1 on a reserved machine.
 Forget VMs or porting it to new environment.
 If it works don’t mend it.

 Any technology has its time.
 You could say that I in 2017 was a late comer on xC and xTIMEcomposer.
 Fair enough.
 But of course, this explains why the move by XMOS this time is particularly bold.
 Nice technology.
 I very much hope it will blend, and that any wound will grow.
 It’s not the new technology.
 It’s the feeling of targets on the move.